Elder Futhark: Derivation from Italic alphabets

 The "mature" runes of the 6th to 8th centuries tend to have only three directions of strokes, the vertical and two diagonal directions.
 Early inscriptions also show horizontal strokes: these appear in the case of e (mentioned above), but also in t, l, ŋ and h.

 Date and purpose of invention

 The general agreement dates the creation of the first runic alphabet to roughly the 1st century.
-Early estimates include the 1st century BC, and late estimates push the date into the 2nd century.
+Early estimates include the 1st century, and late estimates push the date into the 2nd century.
 The question is one of estimating the "findless" period separating the script's creation from the Vimose finds of c.
-160. If either ï or z indeed derive from Latin Y or Z, as suggested by Odenstedt, the first century BC is ruled out, because these letters were only introduced into the Latin alphabet during the reign of Augustus.
+160. If either ï or z indeed derive from Latin Y or respectively Z, as suggested by Odenstedt, the first century BC is ruled out, because these letters were only introduced into the Latin alphabet during the reign of Augustus.